 Peloton packages include a pair of 1-, 2- or 3-pound weights, but if you’re quickly outgrowing them, invest in this set of dumbbells starts at just 5 pounds and works up to 12.

 In case you missed it: Peloton offers more than just cycling classes.
-Subscribers can access a wealth of additional classes (from yoga and Pilates to meditation and stretching) via the brand's app, so you're going to want to have a yoga mat handy for all the downward-facing dogs in your future.
-The price is right on this one by BalanceFrom that comes in seven colors and has more than 16,000 positive reviews.
+Subscribers can access a wealth of additional classes (from yoga and Pilates to meditation and stretching) via the brand’s app, so you’re going to want to have a yoga mat handy for all the downward-facing dogs in your future.
+This high-quality mat from Prana is a fan favorite and comes in yellow and black.

 Note: The prices above reflect the retailer’s listed price at the time of publication.